 The Clean Air Act, which was last amended in 1990, requires EPA to set National Ambient Air Quality Standards for pollutants considered harmful to public health and the environment.
 The Clean Air Act established two types of national air quality standards.
 Primary standards set limits to protect public health, including the health of "sensitive" populations such as asthmatics, children, and the elderly.

-The Vermont Air Quality & Climate Division (AQCD) of the Department of Environmental Conservation (DEC)implements state regulations and the federal Clean Air Act.
-As part of this implementation, the AQCD monitors ambient air quality and air pollution emissions from sources, proposes regulations to improve existing air quality, ensures compliance with the regulations, and issues permits to control pollution from sources of air contaminants across the state.
+The Vermont Air Quality & Climate Division’s (AQCD) goal is to work to protect the public and the environment from the effects of adverse air quality.
+The AQCD monitors ambient air quality and air pollution emissions from sources, proposes regulations to improve existing air quality, ensures compliance with the regulations, and issues permits to control pollution from sources of air contaminants across the state.